How to Play Bebop Piano in 6 Steps

 Get free weekly lessons, practice tips, and downloadable resources to your inbox!

 The unique improv style of bebop jazz which evolved in the 1940s and 1950s permanently influenced the language of jazz for future generations.
-In today’s lesson, you’ll learn to play bebop piano with the classic improv sound pioneered by players such as Charlie Parker, Dizzy Gillespie, Thelonius Monk and Bud Powell.
+In today’s lesson, you’ll learn to play bebop piano with the classic improv sound pioneered by players such as Charlie Parker, Dizzy Gillespie, Thelonious Monk and Bud Powell.
 In particular, you’ll learn to play bebop lines that use neighbor notes, adding a touch of chromaticism to your piano sound.
 This lesson includes:

 - 2-5-1 Jazz Chord Progression